 (c) Auditory receptors detect smell and olfactory receptors detect taste.

 (d) Olfactory receptors detect taste and gustatory receptors detect smell.

-This could easily be asked as a VSA as well like below.
+The question above could easily be asked as a VSA as well as the one below.

 Question: Since her childhood days, Rashmi had a very good habit of saving whatever money her parents gave her as pocket money.
 There was a point when her father put a hold on her pocket-money.
 At the same time, she started buying 2 of her favorite chocolates after school and her daily savings started to decrease by a fixed amount daily.
 The daily savings therefore formed an arithmetic progression.